-In 2005, a $13.5 million capital campaign was launched to raise funds to purchase a larger production studio, make necessary capital improvements including updated lighting, as well as increasing the theater’s endowment.
+In 2005, a $13.5 million capital campaign was launched to raise funds to purchase a larger production studio, make necessary capital improvements including updated lighting, as well as increasing the theatre’s endowment.
 The theatre acquired a new 45,000 square foot production studio, greatly expanding space available for set design and construction as well as storage for scenery and properties.

 In 2006, Jennifer Bielstein joined the Actors Theatre leadership team as Managing Director, replacing the retired Executive Director Alexander Speer, who served the theatre for 40 years.

 Acclaimed for its artistic programming and business acumen, Actors Theatre of Louisville presents over 500 performances of about 20 plays during its year-round season composed of a diverse array of contemporary fare and classical favorites, and its productions regularly get rave reviews.
 It boasts one of the largest per capita season ticket holder audiences in the country and logs an annual attendance of over 200,000.

-The theater’s other community outreach events include free apprentice showcase productions; public seminars and workshops; pre-and post-performance discussions; facility tours; discounted season ticket plans for students, senior citizens, people with disabilities and educators; access to audio-described performances for low vision patrons and performances interpreted in American Sign Language.
+The theatre’s other community outreach events include free apprentice showcase productions; public seminars and workshops; pre-and post-performance discussions; facility tours; discounted season ticket plans for students, senior citizens, people with disabilities and educators; access to audio-described performances for low vision patrons and performances interpreted in American Sign Language.
 Works by distinguished local and regional visual artists are showcased during the season in a free gallery located throughout the theatre’s lobbies.
-The theater’s annual Humana Festival takes place each spring and hosts a diverse selection of American plays.
+The theatre’s annual Humana Festival takes place each spring and hosts a diverse selection of American plays.